PsyTeachR/ads-v1/docs/draft/05-summary.md

 You can count categorical data with the `count()` function.
 Since each row is a tweet, you can count the number of rows per each different `screen_name` to get the number of tweets per user.
 This will give you a new table with each combination of the counted columns and a column called `n` containing the number of observations from that group.

-`sort = TRUE` will sort the table by `n` in descending order whilst `head()` returns the first six lines of a data table and is a useful function to call when you have a very large dataset and just want to see the top values.
+The argument `sort = TRUE` will sort the table by `n` in descending order, whilst `head()` returns the first six lines of a data table and is a useful function to call when you have a very large dataset and just want to see the top values.

 ```r